 What do we know about angel names from the time that Isaiah was written?

 The most obvious anomaly is Lucifer does not follow the strict formula all angel names conform to: Lucifer doesn’t end in “el” (aleph lamed).
 El is a singular name of God (plural Elohim).
-Every angel in every angelic hierarchy known contemporaneous with Isaiah being written ends in “el”.
+Every angel specifically named in the Old Testament (there are only two: Michael and Gabriel) ends in “el”.
 No exceptions.
 Lucifer cannot be the name of a legitimate Biblical angel.